 What is unoccupied property insurance?
-Learn more about how your home insurance policy can be affected if you're not always at home and why you need unoccupied house insurance.
+Learn more about how your home insurance policy can be affected if you are not always at home and why you need unoccupied home insurance.

 Homeowners may have a variety of reasons for not always being at home or living in their property, but an unoccupied property can impact the type of cover you receive.

 Read our guide to learn more about unoccupied property insurance and the general features of non-standard home insurance, or get a quote using the link below.

 Officially your home should not go unoccupied for longer than 30 days.
 After 30 days, your home will be an "unoccupied property", which, should you need to make a claim, could void your policy, unless it covered this eventuality.

 However, most standard home insurance policies will state that your property should not be empty for longer than at least 30 days.